9 Grilling Safety Tips for Summer Barbecues

 Grilling is a popular way to enjoy the nice summer weather, but each year in the United States there are 10,200 home fires that are caused by outdoor grills (NFPA).
 According to the National Fire Protection Association (NFPA), July is the peak month for grill fires, followed closely by May, June and August.
-Grill fires can start easily and spread quickly when the grill is placed too close to any fire hazards.
-However, by following a few grill safety tips, you can help keep your home and family safe.
+Grill fires can start easily and spread quickly when the gas or charcoal grill is placed too close to any fire hazards.
+Learn how you can help keep your home and family safe by following our grill safety tips.

 1. Only use grills outside